-Canadian travelers don’t need a visa in order to travel to Austria.
-In fact, Canada is one of the 62 countries whose citizens are eligible to obtain an ETIAS visa waiver to Austria before traveling.
+Canadian travellers don’t need a visa in order to travel to Austria.
+In fact, Canada is one of the 62 countries whose citizens are eligible to obtain an ETIAS visa waiver to Austria before arriving.

-The ETIAS for Austria application process was designed to be quick and straightforward and can be completed entirely online.
+The ETIAS for Austria application process was designed to be quick and straightforward as it can be fully completed entirely online.

-The applicant will need to fill in the application form in all of its parts as accurately as possible.
+The passenger will need to fill in the application form as accurately as possible.
 Questions range from personal and contact information to health conditions and travel plans.
 Incomplete or incorrect information may result in the application being delayed or even denied.

-Traveling to Austria from Canada with an ETIAS Authorization
+Travelling to Austria from Canada with an ETIAS authorisation

 Austria is a Central European country.
 The official language is German but Hungarian, Slovene, and Croatian are also widely spoken.

 The Austrian climate is temperate, with variations across the country and especially between valleys and highlands.
 Winters can be severe and temperatures rise significantly during the summer, with the southeastern part of the country experiencing near-Mediterranean weather.